FDSN/StationXML/docs/level-response.rst

    .. container:: description

-      The units of the data as output from the perspective of data acquisition.
-These would be the units of the data prior to correcting for this response.
+      The units of the data as output to the following stage.
+For example if stage 2 represented the AtoD stage of a data logger, InputUnits would be 'V' and OutputUnits would be 'count'.
 A type to document units; use SI whenever possible.

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`